gbersac/gomoku_42/README.md

 A gomoku game with an artificial intelligence.
 The goban has a width of 19 tiles.
 Developped using the [rust programming language](https://www.rust-lang.org/).

-cargo run -- --player human --friend human
+cargo run --release -- --player human --friend ia